Creating a healthy human startS with preconception preparation

 • Bone marrow issues from the lack of collagen

-Unfortunately, babies and children are exposed to a tremendous onslaught of toxicity from the second the sperm is released to catch the egg.
-In addition, they are also exposed to chemicals early on in the womb and in their early lives through water, air, food, medication, and vaccines.
+Unfortunately, babies and children face a tremendous onslaught of toxicity from the moment the sperm is released to fertilise the egg.
+Additionally, they are exposed to chemicals early on in the womb and throughout their early lives through water, air, food, medication, and vaccines.

 The baby and the mother share the same microbiota, the maternal microbiota.
 Therefore, the mother needs to: